carlesaraguz/orblearn/README.md

 * `-o <Path to folder>`: Path to the results folder.
 If it doesn't exist, it'll be created. (**default**: `./propagations/`)
 * `-s <UNIX time>`: Orbit propagation start time (**default**: current timestamp).
 * `-e <UNIX time>`: Orbit propagation end time (**default**: current timestamp + 1000 minutes).
+* `-p <integer>`: Number of propagation points.
+If set, the end time will be ignored.
 * `-d <integer>`: Positive amount of seconds between each propagation point (**default**: 1 minute).
 * `-v`: Verbose; will output all data points as it generates them.
 * `-h`: Shows this help.